Top Activities in Iceland for Adrenaline Junkies

 Silfra Diving Tour in Iceland, a magical way to see the underwater world.Photo from Guided 1 Hour Drysuit Diving Tour in Silfra with Hot Drinks with Transfer from Reykjavik

-The dive site is situated in Iceland’s only UNESCO World Heritage site, Thingvellir National Park, and has water that's so clear the visibility can exceed 328 feet (100 meters).
-The temperature of the water stays cold all year round, between 39° and 25°F (2° and -4°C), but it never freezes thanks to a gentle underlying current in the fissure.
+The water in Silfra Fissure is so clear that visibility sometimes exceeds 328 feet (100 meters).
+Water temperatures are cold year-round, staying between 39° and 25°F (2° and -4°C).
+But it never freezes thanks to a gentle underlying current in the fissure.

-To make it even more remarkable, you'll be diving directly between the North American and the Eurasian tectonic plates, making it one of the rarest and most memorable diving experiences available in the world.
-Although Silfra is the most popular diving spot in Iceland, you can also choose to dive in the North Atlantic Sea or in a geothermal hot spring.
+To make it even more remarkable, scuba diving in Silfra Fissure puts you directly between the North American and the Eurasian tectonic plates, making it one of the rarest and most memorable diving experiences in the world.

 Snorkeling in Iceland